HF-2204

 Iowa House File 2204 — A bill for an act relating to the requirements for chatbot deployers, including required protocols, limitations on data collection, and requirements for minors to interact with artificial intelligence companions and therapeutic chatbots, and providing civil penalties, punitive penalties, and civil causes of action

 Imposes safety, data minimization, and minor-protection obligations on deployers of chatbots in Iowa.
-All chatbot deployers must implement and maintain harm-detection and harm-mitigation protocols that prioritize user safety over the deployer's interests, and must limit data collection and storage to what is necessary for the chatbot's purpose.
-Deployers must implement reasonable age verification to prevent minors from using or purchasing AI companions.
-Chatbots designed to impersonate real individuals (living or deceased) may not be made publicly available without consent from the individual or their estate, subject to narrow exceptions for educational, research, artistic, cultural, or political value.
-Therapeutic chatbots may not be made available to minors unless stringent conditions are met, including a licensed professional recommendation, peer-reviewed clinical trial data, testing documentation, and clear disclosures to parents.
-Enforced by the attorney general (civil penalties up to $2,500 per violation) and through a private right of action available to minors (punitive damages of $100–$750 or actual damages, plus emotional distress damages, costs, and attorney fees).
+All chatbot deployers must maintain harm-detection and mitigation protocols that prioritize user safety over deployer interests, and must limit data collection to what is necessary for the chatbot's stated purpose.
+Deployers must implement reasonable age verification to prevent minors from using AI companions.
+A chatbot knowingly designed to impersonate a real individual (living or deceased) may not be made publicly available without consent, subject to narrow exceptions for educational, research, artistic, cultural, or political-value chatbots.
+Therapeutic chatbots may only be made available to minors if multiple conditions are satisfied, including a licensed professional recommendation, peer-reviewed clinical trial data, and deployer safety protocols.
+Enforcement is via attorney general civil actions (up to $2,500 per violation) and a private right of action for minors (punitive damages of $100–$750 or actual damages, plus emotional distress damages and attorney fees).
+The chapter does not apply to chatbots that provide only generic responses where a reasonable person would not expect the responses to create an emotional bond.

 Summary

 Imposes safety, data minimization, and minor-protection obligations on deployers of chatbots in Iowa.
-All chatbot deployers must implement and maintain harm-detection and harm-mitigation protocols that prioritize user safety over the deployer's interests, and must limit data collection and storage to what is necessary for the chatbot's purpose.
-Deployers must implement reasonable age verification to prevent minors from using or purchasing AI companions.
-Chatbots designed to impersonate real individuals (living or deceased) may not be made publicly available without consent from the individual or their estate, subject to narrow exceptions for educational, research, artistic, cultural, or political value.
-Therapeutic chatbots may not be made available to minors unless stringent conditions are met, including a licensed professional recommendation, peer-reviewed clinical trial data, testing documentation, and clear disclosures to parents.
-Enforced by the attorney general (civil penalties up to $2,500 per violation) and through a private right of action available to minors (punitive damages of $100–$750 or actual damages, plus emotional distress damages, costs, and attorney fees).
+All chatbot deployers must maintain harm-detection and mitigation protocols that prioritize user safety over deployer interests, and must limit data collection to what is necessary for the chatbot's stated purpose.
+Deployers must implement reasonable age verification to prevent minors from using AI companions.
+A chatbot knowingly designed to impersonate a real individual (living or deceased) may not be made publicly available without consent, subject to narrow exceptions for educational, research, artistic, cultural, or political-value chatbots.
+Therapeutic chatbots may only be made available to minors if multiple conditions are satisfied, including a licensed professional recommendation, peer-reviewed clinical trial data, and deployer safety protocols.
+Enforcement is via attorney general civil actions (up to $2,500 per violation) and a private right of action for minors (punitive damages of $100–$750 or actual damages, plus emotional distress damages and attorney fees).
+The chapter does not apply to chatbots that provide only generic responses where a reasonable person would not expect the responses to create an emotional bond.

 Enforcement & Penalties